Elise Bennett Smith: 1917

-Leaving Politics Behind
+Leaving politics

 In the summers of 1920 and 1922, she and her two children, daughter Elise and son Thomas Jr., traveled throughout Europe for the purpose of "recreation and education."
-On the ship over to Europe she met George David Jefferson of London - she was on her way to France to undertake "reconstruction work in the deva [sic] regions of France under the direction of Miss Anna Morgan, of New York."
+On the ship over to Europe she met George David Jefferson of London; she was on her way to France to undertake "reconstruction work in the deva [sic] regions of France under the direction of Miss Anna Morgan, of New York."

-On November 25, 1920, she married George David Jefferson (March 26, 1863 - July 1932) a retired secretary (age 58), of Oxford, England.
+On November 25, 1920, she married George David Jefferson, a retired secretary (age 58), of Oxford, England.
 Jefferson was originally from Hamilton, Ontario, Canada and had worked in Ayer, Massachusetts as the school secretary at Groton School.
 They were lived with his daughter Miss R.M.
 Jefferson in London and traveled to the U.S. often.
 While living in England, they also traveled to Italy in 1923 and Algeria in 1925.
 They had settled in Rome, Italy when they left in December 1930 to live at 380 Riverside Drive, New York, New York.
 George Jefferson died in England in July 1932.

-At the age of 66 and with her brother Warfield C. Bennett as a witness, she married an Italian investment broker, Alessandro Gagliardini (February 21, 1903 - May 1966) on January 15, 1938, in Manhattan, New York; and, he petitioned for his naturalization papers that day.
+At the age of 66 and with her brother Warfield C. Bennett as a witness, she married an Italian investment broker, Alessandro Gagliardini, on January 15, 1938, in Manhattan, New York; and, he petitioned for his naturalization papers that day.
 They lived at 1212 Fifth Avenue in New York, New York.
 They often traveled to Italy where they would stay half the year.

 Death

-She died in New York on August 25, 1964, and her body was brought back to Richmond, Kentucky where she is buried.
+She died in New York on August 25, 1964.